Tamacchi/Tamacchi-Hyperion-Remix/README.md

 Requires you to manually wire 4 cables from the AUX pins to a USB C breakout board.

 You must add at least 5 layers of paper tape between the USB C breakout board and the TP4056 beneath.
 Otherwise, it may contact the TP4056 below.
-I am working on an STL fix to this that will add separation between the two.
+Optionally, you may choose to print the Shielding STL that goes under the USB C breakout board.
+PLA not advised for this print, as it is located close to the TP4056 board which can generate a lot of heat.
+Please use PETG, ABS, ASA and etc.

 Requires you to clip the sides of the USB C breakout board to fit into the printed notches.
 Then, add 3M tape on the empty spaces above the breakout board on the main case to minimize movement.